Edmund Mody

-Captain Edmund Mody (also spelled Moody, Moodye, and Mondye) (1495–28 May 1552) was an English soldier and Member of Parliament for Dover.
+Captain Edmund Mody (also spelled Moody, Moodye, and Mondye) (1495–28 May 1552) was an English Member of Parliament for Dover.

-He is not the same as Edmund Moody, a royal footman who saved the life of Henry VIII who was the ancestor of the Moody baronets.
+He is not the same person as the royal footman Edmund Moody, who was granted a coat-of-arms and the status of gentleman for saving the life of Henry VIII during a hunt, and who was the ancestor of the Moody baronets.

 Biography

 Captain and Bailiff of Dover Castle

-Mody was appointed Captain of the newly constructed Black Bulwark at Dover in September 1534.
+Mody was appointed Captain of the then newly constructed Black Bulwark at Dover in September 1534.
 In July 1537, Mody was granted the Baliffship of Dover, to which he succeeded in 1543, subsequent to the death of Thomas Vaughan.
 In 1543, he was made a freeman of Dover and bought property in the town’s Snargare and Werston wards.
 He was a member of the Brotherhood of the Cinque Ports.

-Mody is mentioned in The Inventory of Henry VIII’s assets on his death, which is now held in the British Library as Harley Manuscript no. 1419, where he is stated to be the occupant of a bulwark of Dover Castle that was adjacent to Dover Cliff.
+Mody is mentioned in the inventory of Henry VIII’s assets on his death, which is now held in the British Library as Harley Manuscript no. 1419, which states him to be the occupant of a bulwark of Dover Castle that was adjacent to Dover Cliff.